About Device Wifi & Certificate Based Authentication

 How does it work?

-Instead of entering a username and password to authenticate to a GovWifi network, a unique certificate is added to the user’s device (e.g. a laptop or phone) which allows the device to automatically login to any GovWifi network close by.
+Instead of entering a username and password to authenticate to a GovWifi network, a unique certificate is added to the user’s device (for example a laptop or phone).
+This allows the device to automatically log in to any GovWifi network close by.

-1. A network administrator generates a chain of certificates.
+- A network administrator generates a chain of public certificates.
 Copies of these certificates are uploaded to our RADIUS servers and the user’s managed device.

-3. RADIUS verifies the presented certificate against those it has stored.
+- RADIUS verifies the presented certificate against those it has stored and challenges the user.

-4. If all verifications are successful, access to the network is granted
+- If all verifications are successful, access to the network is granted.

 Advantages